What happens when an adoption order is made

-Once an adoption order is made, the Registrar of Births, Deaths and Marriages issues a new birth certificate for the child.
+Once an adoption order is made, the Registrar of Births, Deaths and Marriages issues a post-adoptive birth certificate for the child.

 The original birth certificate with details of the child's birth parents can no longer be used for legal purposes.

 In August 2020, the Adoption Legislation Amendment (Integrated Birth Certificates) Bill 2020 was introduced to NSW parliament.
 The Bill introduces Integrated Birth Certificates (IBCs) to NSW.

 An IBC is a new form of birth certificate that includes information about an adopted person’s parents and siblings at birth, as well as their parents and siblings after adoption.
 DCJ view this change as a positive reflection of contemporary open adoption practice.